 Almost too little to notice, there was a hummingbird nest on the tree below the steps.
 A small collection of twigs held an even smaller hummingbird.
 With us only about three feet away, this sweet bird didn’t move for a good thirty seconds.
 And that’s when we saw the most precious, most beautiful site — her two, lima-bean-sized baby birds.
 With beaks the size of a grain of rice, these teeny-tiny birds very slowly moved up and down with strong beating hearts.

 As summer approaches, it’s simple, fresh, flavor-packed side dishes like this, that I love with my grilled meat at a BBQ.
-This sweet and spicy corn is especially divine when served along side Grilled Rib-Eye Steak Marinated in Asian Spices!
+And with Memorial day around the corner, this is exactly what I’m craving.

 - 4 ears fresh corn